-The Disability Services Office is located in 316 Turley Student Services Center and can be reached at (304) 333-3661.
-For more information please visit our website www.fairmontstate.edu/access.
+The Office of Accessibility Services is located in 303-O Turley Center and can be reached at (304) 367-4543 or Access@fairmontstate.edu.

 Family Rights Act

 The Family Educational Rights and Privacy Act of 1974 (FERPA) provides students with the right to inspect and review information contained in their educational records, to challenge the contents of their educational records, to have a hearing if the outcome of the challenge is unsatisfactory, and to submit explanatory statements for inclusion in their files if they feel the decisions of the hearing panels are unacceptable.
 Students wishing to review their educational records must contact the campus official in charge of the office in which the records are located.
 Students may not inspect records to which they have waived their rights of inspection and review.